 Together with donors, InFaith Community Foundation addresses a number of pressing and unmet needs facing our shared community.
-Over time, donors have left gifts directly to InFaith to impact ever-changing community needs.
-The issues we address are born of donor interests and informed through our relationship with the community.
+Over time, donors gave directly to InFaith to impact ever-changing community needs.
+The issues addressed are inspired by donor interests and informed through our relationship with the community.
 InFaith identifies key issues and develops initiatives to achieve effective, positive and lasting change.

 - Since its pilot in 2010, the program has been successfully executed in six US cities, training 470 people and 140 churches, as well as delivered 50 webinars.